The perfect place for general chat (non-writing related). Please, no political discussions.

+Sigh.
+Just one more night off before my class starts up again.
+Gotta get some good sleep, especially since it's sick season and everyone is spreading their germs.
 Amy, I used to get flu shots every year from the time I was 10 years old.
 Then three years ago I stopped, and coincidentally I didn't get sick multiple times that winter.
 And every year since.
 I had started to question the validity of the vaccine, but the physical evidence really clinched it for me.
 I just dose up heavy on vitamins, sleep long hours, and wash my hands diligently to avoid catching the bugs.
 We eat a mostly organic diet, and I've been sick even less since eliminating dairy.
 I wouldn't recommend refusing the vaccine to everyone, but for a healthy young individual like myself who takes care to boost my own immune system, it works.
 Plus I'm more likely safer for myself and my patients if I'm wearing a mask.
 Less likely to catch and spread bugs in general.
 As long as I'm allowed to wear a mask and refuse, I will...my other reasons stem from my strong belief in patient choice.
 I believe in all patients' rights to refuse treatment, including myself.
 If they start requiring it as a mandatory condition of employment, I'll look into preservative free or nasal vaccines, but I will be highly vocal about being forced to inject toxic substances into my body against my will.
 There are far more adverse reactions to the vaccine than actual "prevention" of flu, if you do the research.
 The vaccine should be recommended only for those with weakened immune systems; injecting healthy individuals does little to stop the spread of flu and results in terrible adverse reactions for some people, many of which are life-threatening or life-long problems.
 The government often won't acknowledge the reactions as related to the injection, so if it happens to you, you're pretty much suffering on your own.
 That's not a risk I'll take willingly.

+Sorry.
+Off my soapbox.
+I've got a few of them, so don't get me going.
 Incidentally, a high percentage of my coworkers have had bad reactions to the flu vaccine this year in particular (most are giving in because they don't want to wear the mask), and just in the last week we've had a lot of sick calls.
 I'm probably fighting something off, or it's allergies, but I'm definitely well enough to work still.

 It's raining heavy out there right now.
 I definitely prefer this kind of rain to Seattle drizzle.
 But we'll be heading home for Christmas in a month, so I'm sure I'll get my fill.
 Hard to believe the year is almost over.
 Feels like it flew by!